There is a difference between a book review and a book recommendation. (Publishers Weekly blogger Bethanne Patrick)

 As I’ve been writing this blog for a few months now, it’s probably about time I wrote a review policy.
 My policy doesn’t differ much from those of other bloggers (to whom I am grateful for support, encouragement and help, including Lisa at ANZLitLovers, Kimbofo at Reading Matters, and Tom at A Common Reader) but I guess it is still worth putting my own stamp on it here!

-Most of the books I review are mine – or have been lent to me or been borrowed from a library – but I recently received a few books for review from a publisher, thus prompting me to go a bit more formal, policy-wise that is, not style-wise!
+The books I review come from various sources.
+Many are mine – or have been lent to me or been borrowed from a library – but many others are review copies sent to me by publishers and/or authors.
+It is mainly for this reason that I decided to go a bit more formal, policy-wise that is, not style-wise!
 First off, a bit about my background:

 - I am not a professional reviewer, but I have been reading for as long as I can remember

-- I have been a member of various bookgroups (in person and online) for over 20 years, and so have thought long on what makes a book tick (for me), why I read, and what I look for in my reading
+- I have been a member of various bookgroups (in person and online) for nearly 30 years, and so have thought long on what makes a book tick (for me), why I read, and what I look for in my reading

 - I am a (retired) librarian/archivist, though I spent most of my career working with audiovisual media, not books